ThiagoKienbaum/github-stars-backend/README.md

   }
   ```

-### Before this point, you need to send a valid Bearer Token on Authoziration.
+### After this point, you need to send a valid Bearer Token on Authoziration.
 * Update a user
   - Post/users
   - Body (send information you want to update)